sumanrajak2602/transparentprxoy/README.md

-For deployment of Version 1 of crowdfuncting smart contract, use below command npx hardhat run scripts/1_deploy_logic.js --network sepolia
+For deployment of Version 1 of crowdfuncting smart contract, use  command "npx hardhat run scripts/1_deploy_logic.js --network sepolia"

-For deployment of Version 2(updated) of crowdfuncting smart contract, use below command npx hardhat run scripts/2_deploy_logicv2.js --network sepolia
+For deployment of Version 2(updated) of crowdfuncting smart contract, use  command "npx hardhat run scripts/2_deploy_logicv2.js --network sepolia"

 If deploying again, then please change the proxy_address inside the scripts -> 2_deploy_logicv2.js